CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Authentication,-Authorization-and-Accounting/LDAP-Authentication-and-Authorization.md

 {{%notice warning%}}

-Cumulus Networks recommends that you keep `compat` as the first source in NSS for *passwd*, *group*, and *shadow*.
+Keep `compat` as the first source in NSS for *passwd*, *group*, and *shadow*.
 This prevents you from getting locked out of the system.

 {{%/notice%}}